Ukie555/ukie555.github.io/index.md

 -Use AutoCAD to make warehouse maps of 2 medical distribution centers
 - Based on the mileage saving algorithm, the confluence can be reduced by reducing the number of picking storage and the number of crossing tunnels.
 Improve order saturation of each collection order to optimize the pick path in the warehouse (C++)
 - Based on the actual warehouse CAD, the algorithm in the warehouse is verified, and the picking path in the warehouse is optimized with FlexSim simulation software, which improves the efficiency by 13%
-- AnyLogic simulation software was used to simulate two schemes for the pharmaceutical distribution path in Beijing: judging the transport path by the shortest path and the degree of drug emergency;
+- AnyLogic simulation software was used to simulate two schemes for the pharmaceutical distribution path in Beijing: judging the transport path by the shortest path and the degree of drug emergency

 **_Chen Gao, Siqi Zhang, Rui Zhang, Xiuying Wang, Jingyun Liu.
 Design of Temperature and Humidity Monitoring System for Grain Storage Environment based on Wireless Sensor Network [J].
 Internet of Things Technology.
 2017(03).
 F324.9, TP274_**

 - System construction: The structure of temperature and humidity monitoring system for grain storage includes two parts: upper computer and lower computer.
 Based on the upper computer using Qt platform (C++) software system development, and connected with the database, data storage.
 The lower computer is composed of temperature and humidity wireless sensor nodes.
 The temperature and humidity data are collected and transmitted to the upper computer through the wireless sensor network
 - The database platform was built through SQL Server and the software system of temperature and humidity monitoring system for finished grain was designed to improve the efficiency, real-time and accuracy of warehouse environmental monitoring
-- Record and collect the data of grain temperature, and test it based on the storage environment;
+- Record and collect the data of grain temperature, and test it based on the storage environment

 ## CERTIFICATE